wazuh/wazuh-documentation/source/installation.rst

 		2. Configure index pattern

-			Access your Kibana interface at http://your_server_ip:5601, Kibana will ask you to “Configure an index pattern”, set it up following these steps:
+			Access your Kibana interface at http://your_server_ip:5601, Kibana will ask you to â€œConfigure an index patternâ€, set it up following these steps:

 			::